American Persimmon (Diospyros virginiana)

 Family: Ebenaceae (Ebony)

-Characteristics: The 2- 5 ½ inch long leaves are oval-shaped, occasionally pointed, and dark green.
+Characteristics: The 2-inch to 5½-inch-long leaves are oval-shaped, occasionally pointed, and dark green.
 In the fall, leaves turn yellow and sometimes red-purple.
 In May to June, small, blueberry-shaped white flowers begin to bloom.
 Male flowers appear in clusters and female flowers are solitary.
 Male and female flowers appear on separate trees.
 The persimmon fruit becomes orange or red-purple when it is ripe in the fall.
 This fruit may persist into the winter.
 Bark is gray-black and broken into rectangular blocks.
 This tree has a pyramidal to oval-rounded shape.
 It grows 35-60 feet high and 20-35 feet wide.

 Foliage: Deciduous (leaves lost seasonally)